-- Student and employee knowledge about: - The Title IX Coordinator's role; - Campus policies and procedures addressing sexual assault; - How and where to report sexual misconduct as a victim/survivor or witness; - The availability of resources on and off campus, such as counseling, health, academic assistance; - The prevalence of victimization and perpetration of sexual assault, relationship violence, and stalking on and off campus during a set time period (for example, the last two years); - Bystander attitudes and behavior; - Whether victims/survivors reported to FM and/or police, and reasons why they did or did not report. - The general awareness of the difference, if any, between the institution's policies and the penal law; and - The general awareness of the definition of affirmative consent.
+- Student and employee knowledge about: - o The Title IX Coordinator's role; - o Campus policies and procedures addressing sexual assault; - o How and where to report sexual misconduct as a victim/survivor or witness; - o The availability of resources on and off campus, such as counseling, health, academic assistance; - The prevalence of victimization and perpetration of sexual assault, relationship violence, and stalking on and off campus during a set time period (for example, the last two years); - o Bystander attitudes and behavior; - Whether victims/survivors reported to FMCC and/or police, and reasons why they did or did not report. - The general awareness of the difference, if any, between the institution's policies and the penal law; and - o The general awareness of the definition of affirmative consent.

-FM will take steps to ensure that answers remain anonymous and that no individual is identified.
-Results will be published on the campus website providing no personally identifiable information shall be shared.
+FMCC will take steps to ensure that answers remain anonymous and that no individual is identified.
+Results will be published as an executive summary on the campus website, provided that no personally identifiable information or information which can reasonably lead a reader to identify an individual is shared.